 - ¼ tsp hot pepper flakes or Aleppo pepper (optional if you like a little heat)

-- 2 cups brown lentils picked over, you may also use green lentils (See Note)
+- 2 cups brown lentils picked over and rinsed, you may also use green lentils (See Note)

 - 8 cups veggie broth, veggie chicken broth or water

-- 1 - 28 ounce can small diced tomatoes, you may also use crushed tomatoes
+- 1 - 28 ounce can of small diced tomatoes, you may also use crushed tomatoes

 - Schug ( Optional)